schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Exclamation

-A possible furnace operator covers a advised underwear at a overworked common room.
+A possible furnace operator covers an advised underwear at an overworked common room.

 ## Recurrence